North Indian Cooking by..Geeta Seth

 Picture

-Soak Chickpeas (Chole) in water
+Soak Chickpeas in water

 3. Once chickpeas are soaked, drain the soaking water out and wash and rinse